rotheconrad/00_GATech_6720Class_Lab05/README.md

 This is an assignment developed as Bioinformatics Lab 05 for Class 6720 - Environemntal Microbial Genomics at GA Tech.

-The objective of this lab is to identify the most abundant population for which a metagenome assembled genome (MAG) can be recovered.
-To do this, we will assembled an Illumina sequenced metagenomic sample from Pensacola beach sands collected during the Macodomonis oil spill.
+The objective of this lab is to taxonomically identify the most abundant population a target metagenome based its metagenome-assembled genome (MAG) and check the quality of the recovered MAG.
+To do this, we will assemble an Illumina sequenced metagenomic sample from Pensacola beach sands collected during the Deep-Horizon (aka BP) oil spill.
 We will start with our metagenome in interleaved fasta format.
-The paired reads in this file have already been quality controlled for us.
-Our task will be to assembled the reads into contigs using the IDBA-UD assembler, cluster the contigs into bins (MAGs) using MaxBin2 and find the most abundant MAG, and then identify the nearest taxonomic assignment as well as the completeness, contamination, and quality scores for each MAG using the Microbial Genomes Atlas (MiGA).
-This lab has instructions optimized for the MicrobiomeOS virtual machine (VM) running Ubuntu.
-The virtual machine can be downloaded [here](http://enve-omics.ce.gatech.edu/microbiomeos/).
+The paired reads in this file have already been quality checked and trimmed.
+Our task will be to assemble the reads into contigs using the IDBA-UD assembler, cluster the contigs into MAGs using MaxBin2, find the most abundant MAG from the MaxBin2 output files, and then identify the nearest (named) taxonomic relative as well as the level of completeness, contamination, and quality for each MAG using the Microbial Genomes Atlas (MiGA).
+The instructions for this lab were written for the MicrobiomeOS virtual machine (VM) running Ubuntu which can be downloaded [here](http://enve-omics.ce.gatech.edu/microbiomeos/), but, apart from adding the second hard disk, the instructions should work for any linux environment with a terminal.

 A good overview of metagenomic sampling and analysis can be found [here](https://www.nature.com/articles/nbt.3935).

-This lab will require 5gb of disk space.
+This lab will require 5GB of disk space.
 I recommend to create and mount a virtual harddisk drive to the VM following these instructions:

 #### Add a second hard disk to your VM to increase disk space
 Takes 5 min or less.